Entry and exit

 - take official warnings seriously and follow the instructions of local authorities.

 Do not travel overland to or from the Thailand-Malaysia border.
 This includes travel by train or road between Thailand and Malaysia.
-There are high levels of violence in the four southernmost provinces of Thailand (Yala, Pattani, Narathiwat and Songkhla), including terrorist attacks and bombings that result in deaths and injuries on an almost daily basis.
+There are high levels of violence in the four southernmost provinces (Yala, Pattani, Narathiwat and Songkhla), including attacks and bombings that result in deaths and injuries on an almost daily basis.

 Since 2004, over 6,500 people have been killed and many more injured in violence in these provinces.
 In May 2007, an Australian was one of seven people injured in a bomb blast in Yala province.
 Bombings sometimes occur in close succession and proximity in order to target those responding to the initial explosions.
-Over the past few years, there have been numerous instances of multiple, coordinated explosions occurring across a range of locations in Thailand's southern border provinces.
+Over the past few years, there have been numerous instances of multiple, coordinated explosions occurring across a range of locations in the southern border provinces.

 Do not travel to or through Yala, Pattani, Narathiwat or Songkhla provinces.